 Refuge du Lac Blanc, mountain lodge, Aiguilles Rouges National Nature Reserve, Aiguille de Chardonnet behind, Chamonix, Haute-Savoie department, France

 Guenter Fischer/age fotostock

-While Aiguilles Rouges mountain range and its National Nature Reserve provide sublime skiing in winter, the true glory of this natural reserve is revealed once the snow melts.
-Earning its name from the granite spires that glow red at sunrise, this spot in Argentière boasts walking trails at all levels of difficulty.
-Its slopes above the Chamonix Valley entice hikers with a penchant for Alpine pastures; its elevated lake (Lac Blanc) bewitches as it reflects the Mont Blanc massif on its emerald surface.
-Many hikers devote days to exploring Aiguilles Rouges, declared a natural reserve in 1974, taking in fields of orchids, as well as ibex, marmots, chamois, and deer.
-To delve deeper into the abundance of fauna and flora, visit the information cabin at the Col des Montets, open May to September.
+While Aiguilles Rouges offers sublime skiing in winter, its true glory is revealed once the snow melts.
+Named after the granite spires that glow red at sunrise, the nature reserve, which was established in 1974, boasts walking trails at all levels of difficulty.
+The slopes above the Chamonix Valley entice hikers with a penchant for Alpine pastures, while the elevated Lac Blanc bewitches as it reflects the Mont Blanc massif on its emerald surface.
+Many hikers devote days to exploring Aiguilles Rouges, taking in fields of orchids as well as wildlife like ibex, marmots, chamois, and deer.
+To delve deeper into the area’s abundance of flora and fauna, visit the information cabin at the Col des Montets, open May to September.